bbauska/W3Cx-5of5/README.md

 4.  }
 </pre>

-We use the &quot;:&quot; separator between the property name and its value.
-We use a comma between two properties, and we omit the comma after the last property (or before the ending brace).
+<p>We use the &quot;:&quot; separator between the property name and its value.
+We
+use a comma between two properties, and we omit the comma after the last property (or before the ending brace).</p>

-In our examples, the properties of the object that is passed as a parameter to the functionPlot(&hellip;) call are in bold.
+<p>In our examples, the properties of the object that is passed as a
+parameter to the functionPlot(&hellip;) call are in bold.</p>

 <h4>They are respectively:</h4>